mikependon/RepoDB.NET/pages/extensibilities/databasehelper.md

 First, you have to manually create a class that implements the [IDbHelper](/interface/idbhelper) interface.

-Let us say, you are targetting to create a database helper for SQL Server.
+Let us say, you are targeting to create a database helper for SQL Server.

 ```csharp
 internal sealed class OptimizedSqlServerDbHelper : IDbHelper